 Here’s the obvious thing about Organization Structure – every organization has one!

 So no matter the size, the industry, the OPM, each and every single one of the organization that you can think of has a certain structure.
-From project management perspective, we basically deal with 3 type of structures,
+From project management perspective, below are the type of structures that you should be aware of,

 This is where the teams work in separate silos.
-Each ‘silo’ rolls up to a Functional Manager (FM).
-The Project Manager in such an organization has no authority and works as an expeditor to get things done on time
+Each ‘silo’ rolls up to (or reports to) a Functional Manager.
+The Project Manager in such an organization has no authority and works as more of an expediter to get things done on time.
+Most of Project Manager’s time is spent in handling administrative tasks.
+The Functional Manager has total authority in this organization structure.

-Matrix organizations are very popular especially because most of the organizations fall into this category.
-This is where every project resource will have two bosses!
+Matrix organizations are very popular especially because many organizations fall into this category.
+This is where the Functional and the Project Manager share authority.
 Matrix organizations are further divided into three subcategories,

 a.
 Weak Matrix